piekloh/CarSharingApp/README.md

 - displaying cars already added to database on the main page,
 - possiblility to open individual window of each car with details of it,
 - creating accounts (including admin account with more rights),
-- logging system,
+- logging in/out system,
 - adding cars to DB (available only for admin),
 - deleting cars (only for admin),
-- editing inromation about cars,
+- editing inromation about cars (only for admin),
 - making reservations of chosen cars by each user,
 - adding opinions about every car,
 - deleting opinions available only for users who added them,